 Why is my immersion heater not working?

 In the next few minutes, we explain the most common problems that can cause the immersion heater to fail.
 But remember not to carry out any work if you are not competent or not confident.
-We will explain how to investigate the source of your problem starting with the basic immersion heater faults.
+We will explain how to investigate the source of your problem starting with the basics of two immersion heaters and heater faults.

-For the immersion heater to work, it needs electrical power.
-If there is no power going to the heating element there will be no hot water supply.
-The immersion heater electrical panel breaker could be tripped.
+For the immersion heater heating part to work, it needs electrical power.
+If there is a power outage there is no power going to the heating element there will be no hot water supply.
+The immersion heater’s electrical panel breaker could be tripped.

 This is to protect your circuit from overloading.
 If your circuit overloads this can cause a fire.

-All you have to do is to go to the electrical panel and check if the breaker is tripped and turn back on.
+All you have to do is go to the electrical panel check if the breaker is tripped and turn it back on.
 If you are lucky it could work again.
-But if not then you have an issue with the heating element.
+But if not then you have an issue with the main breaker panel or the heating element.

 If you are an advanced DIY homeowner, you can test if the immersion heater has a 220-240 volt supply.

-If you start to work on any electrical device, the first turn of all the circuit breakers, remove the immersion heater plastic top and don’t touch any wiring.
+If you start to work on wiring any electrical device, first turn off all electricity except the circuit breakers, remove the immersion heater plastic top and don’t touch any wiring.
 After you remove the lid, turn back on the power and check if there is 240 Volt.

 Stay safe, stay alive.
 Do not rush.